 Where: Archimidous 1-5, Athina 116 35, Greece

-For the best souvlaki in town, head to Elvis Souvlakia - a takeout joint dedicated to the King which borders the bustling Hotel Chelsea.
+For the best souvlaki in town, head to Elvis Souvlakia.
+This is a takeout joint dedicated to the King which borders the bustling Hotel Chelsea.

 Where: Vrasida 13, Athina 115 28, Greece

-Those wanting to treat themselves to lavish dining during their Athens vacation should head to Vassilenas - an exquisite fine dining restaurant that has been passed down through the generations of a local family for centuries.
+If you want to treat yourself to lavish dining during your Athens vacation, head to Vassilenas.
+This is an exquisite fine dining restaurant that has been passed down through the generations of a local family for centuries.

 Vasilennas acquired an envious following over the years.
 Even the likes of Sofia Loren, Winston Churchill, and T.S.
 Elliot have dined here.

 Is Pagrati Safe?

-Even if you find yourself walking along Filollau at night, you will still see signs of life at every angle.
+Even if you find yourself walking along Filollau at night, you will still see signs of life at every turn.

 Coffee shops in Pagrati are open until around 10-11 pm.
 In the evenings, locals sit outside tavernas chatting and tsipouro until as late as 3 in the morning.